 Trained by reading hundreds of submissions, editors and agents often make their read/not-read decision on the first page.
 In a customarily formatted book manuscript with chapters starting about 1/3 of the way down the page (double-spaced, 1-inch margins, 12-point type), there are 16 or 17 lines on the first page.

-Please judge by storytelling quality, not by genre—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.
+Please judge by storytelling quality, not by genre or content—some reject an opening page immediately because of genre, but that’s not a good enough reason when the point is to analyze for storytelling strength.

-This novel was in first place on the New York Times hardcover fiction bestseller list for September 21, 2014.
-How strong is the opening page—would this have hooked an agent if it came in from an unpublished writer?
-Do you think it’s compelling?
-Reminder: “compelling” is much different than “interesting”—it means that you are irresistibly urged to turn the page by what you’ve read.
-Following are what would be the first 17 lines of Chapter 1.
+This novel was number one on the New York Times hardcover fiction bestseller list for September 18, 2016.
+How strong is the opening page—would this narrative, all on its own, have hooked an agent if it came in from an unpublished writer?
+Following are what would be the first 17 manuscript lines of the first chapter.